Billionaire Chinese developer paid others for 'unlawful activities' - U.S.

 Kevin Tung, his lawyer, countered: "People are rich.
 That is not equivalent of being criminal."

-Echenberg also cited Ng's connection to investigations into how foreign money was funnelled into the Democratic National Committee before the 1996 presidential election during the Clinton administration.
+Echenberg also cited Ng's connection to investigations into how foreign money was funneled into the Democratic National Committee before the 1996 presidential election during the Clinton administration.

 Amid a congressional investigation and arrests, Ng stopped coming to the United States from 1996 to 2000, Echenberg said, a fact "indicative of his unlikeliness to return now that he himself has been charged."